ayan-011/Auto-commits/README.md

 # Auto Commits - Daily GitHub Commits

-A full-stack web application that automatically pulls 10 random commits daily from a selected GitHub repository.
+A full-stack web application that automatically creates 10 commits daily in your selected GitHub repository to maintain your contribution streak.

 ## Features

 - **User Setup**: Enter GitHub username and select from available repositories
+- **Immediate Commit Creation**: Creates 10 actual commits in your repository when selected
+- **GitHub Contribution Updates**: Real commits that appear in your GitHub contribution graph
 - **Automatic Daily Fetching**: Cron job runs daily at 9:00 AM UTC to fetch commits
 - **Random Selection**: Picks 10 random commits from the selected repository
 - **Modern UI**: Built with React, Vite, and Tailwind CSS
 - **Real-time Refresh**: Manual refresh capability for immediate updates
 - **Persistent Storage**: SQLite database stores user preferences and commits
+- **Username Suggestions**: Remembers and suggests previously used usernames

 ## Tech Stack